Anandh Shanmugaraj — India's Top CEO Executive Search Consultant. Founder, MD & CEO of Gladwin International & Company.

 Research-Driven Slate Architecture

-Every slate is built through systematic research across the full Indian, returning-NRI and foreign-OEM India CEO bench — not the conventional first-call network.
-Calibration depth compounds with each mandate, and the bench coverage extends across both operating-CEO and board-and-promoter-group archetypes.
+Every infrastructure slate is built through systematic research across the full Indian operating-leadership, returning-NRI infrastructure-operator and foreign-OEM India bench — not the conventional first-call network.
+Coverage spans operating-CEO, project-delivery and asset-management archetypes across concession and listed platforms.

 04